Skip to content

 qim3d.viz.volumetric(vol)

-Image before edge fading has visible artifacts from the support.
-Which obscures the object of interest. operations-edge_fade_before
+Image before edge fading has visible artifacts, which obscures the object of interest.

 Source code in qim3d/operations/_common_operations_methods.py